pjarts/GeoType/README.md

 example: `27098558`

 ### Base32
 A geohash compiled of characters from a base 32 alphabet.
-Each character represents 5 bits
+Each character represents 5 bits so the decode function will know how many bits to use even if you don't specify it specifically.
 example: `tuzey`

 ### BBox